sensu/sensu-check-multiplexer/README.md

       --event-check string         json representation of substitute Sensu check to use in generated events.
 (Optional) --event-entity string        json representation of substitute Sensu entity to use in generated events.
 (Optional) --events-api string          Events API endpoint to use when generating events, can be overridden by endpoint json attribute of same name (default "http://localhost:3031/events")
-  -h, --help                       help for sensu-multiplexer-check
+  -h, --help                       help for sensu-check-multiplexer

-Use "sensu-multiplexer-check [command] --help" for more information about a command.
+Use "sensu-check-multiplexer [command] --help" for more information about a command.

 ```